bflatt72/100-days-of-code/log.md

 Worked on Basic JavaScript on FreeCodeCamp.
 Got my domain name up and running.
 Again.
 Wrote a blog about it.

 [FlattDev](http://flattdev.com)

+### Day 23 Oct 18, 2017

+Worked on Basic JavaScript on FreeCodeCamp.
+Contributed to the FreeCodeCamp guide on Bootstrap Grid System - pull request #3 for Hacktoberfest.

+### Day 24 Oct 19, 2017

+Worked on Basic JavaScript on FreeCodeCamp.
+Wrote a blog entry from journal entitled Stream of Consciousness.
+Contributed to the FreeCodeCamp guide on HTML A tags -- pull request #4 for Hacktoberfest.
+Shirt!!